Table of Contents

 Let's look at the IMMIGRATION RULES

-Finances in your UK Visa application is one of the core things to get straight.
+Financial sponsorship documents in your UK Visa application is one of the core things to get straight.
 Before commencing, let’s have a look at a few paragraphs of Appendix V: Immigration rules for visitors:

-V 4.2 The applicant must satisfy the decision maker that they are a genuine visitor.
+V 4.2 The applicant must satisfy the decision-maker that they are a genuine visitor.
 This means that the applicant:

 (e) must have sufficient funds to cover all reasonable costs in relation to their visit without working or accessing public funds.
 This includes the cost of the return or onward journey, any costs relating to dependants, and the cost of planned activities such as private medical treatment.